 Key Takeaways

-- Living alone with schizoaffective disorder can increase the risks of anxiety and depression—especially during significant life changes such as divorce or widowhood.
+- Living alone with schizoaffective disorder can be safe with the right support systems in place, but it increases the risks of anxiety and depression, particularly during major life transitions such as divorce or widowhood when isolation can worsen mental health.

 Social Satisfaction as a Protective Factor